02sec/02sec.github.io/_posts/2020-1-3-technicalmindset.md

 title: Technical Mindset
 ---

 Hello world!
 I'm Han, a Cyber Security Practitioner who made the career change from  retail worker to Cyber Security Specialist in a little under 2 years.
 I'm here to share my .02 cents on going from zero to cyber security with no prior experience or degree required.
-I'll share some obstacles I've found that need to be overcome to be successful in cyber security, and why YOU can overcome those obstacles, too.
+I'll share some obstacles I've found that need to be overcome in cyber security, and why YOU can overcome those obstacles, too.

 ## Zero to Security